- Agentic AI vs generative AI—what purposes they serve, and how to combine these two technologies.

 Customer support

-Customer support centers offer one of the best platforms for deploying generative and agentic AI.
+Customer support centers are one of the best platforms for deploying generative and agentic AI.
 As 87% of customers support companies report increasing customer expectations, AI technologies offer a solution.

 Generative AI can create high-quality responses for chatbots, emails, and knowledge bases.
 It can also translate and rewrite content to support multiple languages.

 Generative AI can further predict the nature of customer calls to deflect and personalize them.
-That’s what Verizon Communications Inc. is doing by implementing generative AI to better predict why customer calls are happening and match them with the right agent, thereby improving service and reducing churn.
+That’s what Verizon Communications Inc. is doing by implementing generative AI to better predict why customer calls are happening and match them with the right agent, thereby improving service and reducing churn (Reuters, 2024).

 Agentic AI, on the other hand, handles full support workflows: